roman-milk/roman-milk.github.io/the-corner.md

+===

- ****** The Corner Pt.
-02 ****** bytom6432© (This is a total fantasy written by me for fun.
+(This is a total fantasy written by me for fun.
 It is not real either legally or in real life and is a product of my imagination.
 It contains spanking, humiliation and other fetish.
 Please do not read if this bothers you.
 All characters are 25 year old or older.)